-(1) Requirement for Reports.
-Not later than 7 days before the meeting of creditors, the debtor must submit business reports to the trustee if requested by the trustee or if at least 2 of the following conditions exist:

-- (A) the business employs 3 or more individuals; - (B) the business earns monthly gross receipts exceeding \$10,000;

-(C) the business produces net receipts comprising 50% or more of the debtor's income reported in schedule I.

-(2) Content of Reports.
-The business reports required under this rule must include:

-- (A) a projection of average monthly income and expenses; - (B) evidence of appropriate business insurance;

-(C) inventory of goods as well as a list of furniture and equipment as of the date of filing of the petition;

-(D) monthly income and expense statements for at least 6 months preceding the date of filing of the petition, including a statement regarding incurred and unpaid expenses, signed by the debtor under penalty of perjury; and

-(E) any additional financial information specified by the trustee.
+- (1) Requirement for Reports.
+If the debtor is self-employed or operates a business, the trustee may require submission of a report that includes: - (A) a projection of average monthly income and expenses; - (B) evidence of appropriate business insurance; - (C) inventory of goods as well as a list of furniture and equipment as of the date of filing of the petition; - (D) monthly income and expense statements for at least 6 months preceding the date of filing of the petition, including a statement regarding incurred and unpaid expenses, signed by the debtor under penalty of perjury; and - (E) any additional financial information specified by the trustee. - (2) Trustee's Duties.

-(3) Trustee's Duties.
 If business reports are not required under this rule, the trustee is not required to perform any additional duties under § 1302(c) with respect to the debtor's operation of a business.